jmbertin/Boot2Root/writeup1.md

 >
 >Can you digest the message? :)

-On va telecharger le fichier :
+We will download the file:
 ``scp thor@192.168.21.205:/home/thor/turtle ~/Desktop/``

-Turtle fait reference a un module graphique du langage de programmation Python.
-Il est inspiré de la programmation Logo et permet de déplacer une tortue sur l’écran.
-On va donc creer un script (scripts/turtle.py) et l'executer.
+"Turtle" refers to a graphics module in the Python programming language.
+It's inspired by Logo programming and allows moving a turtle on the screen.
+We will create a script (scripts/turtle.py) and execute it.
-On voit la tortue dessiner les lettres **SLASH**.
+We see the turtle draw the letters **SLASH**.
-Apres plusieurs tests (majuscule, minuscule, SHA1, SHA256) on finit par trouver la forme attendue, il s'agit d'un simple hash MD5 :
+After several tests (uppercase, lowercase, SHA1, SHA256), we finally find the expected format, it is a simple MD5 hash:
 ``646da671ca01bb5d84dbb5fb2238dc8e``

-##### VII - Zaz SSH
+## VII - Zaz SSH

-En analysant l'executable avec ghidra, on se rend compte que la fonction main utilise strcpy, sur une destination de 140, sans verifier la taille de la source.
+By analyzing the executable with Ghidra, we realize that the main function uses strcpy, with a destination of 140, without checking the source size.
-On va donc effectuer un debordement de tampon, et faire executer un shell root par le programme.
+So we will perform a buffer overflow and have the program execute a root shell.

 ``gdb exploit_me``
 >(gdb) disas main